 A societal transformation from binary values to the ascendancy of pluralist values is no mean feat.
 Actually, it’s an epochal level change.
 So, ‘liminal space/time’ seems like an apt description of where I’ve been dwelling for the past couple years.
 I think it may also be where we (society) are in so many areas of human life in the West.
 Forwards or backwards, I don’t think our direction is in any way clear right now.

-My intentions in writing this blog for the past eight months, and my hopes in doing so, are explicitly stated in the series “Introduction” post.
-In terms of applying the Spiral Dynamics [SD] developmental anthropology to the UMC, and the LGBT+/authority debate, my intention and hope has been to come from a different angle on it.
+In writing this blog for the past eight months, in terms of applying the Spiral Dynamics [SD] developmental anthropology to the UMC, and the LGBT+/authority debate, my intention and hope has been to come from a different angle on it.
 The talking points of the decades-old debate are very well rehearsed on both sides.
 If the first forty-seven years of ‘conversation’ formed the Overton window on it, then my goal has been to write from outside of that.